Any Time Bourbon Glaze

 The key to any good glaze is nailing the proportions.
 You want a good base flavor which, in this case, is bourbon obviously.
 You need something that will give the sauce some body (ketchup).
 You want something sweet and something sour (sugar/vinegar).
 You want some acids as well.

 Because this is mainly going on meat, you also want to make sure you give the glaze some savory flavor.
 You could add soy sauce or worcestershire sauce to get the savory flavor, but I chose to use some Braggs which is a fairly recent discovery for me.
 I’m finding that it’s delicious on many things and it worked great in this glaze.

-This glaze is not hard to make and yet another piece of evidence for why you have no need for store-bought sauces.
+This Bourbon Glaze recipe is not hard to make and yet another piece of evidence for why you have no need for store-bought sauces.